 The Carl E. Miller Scholarship was established in June 2018.
 Funded by Julie Miller Clemens and Peter John Clemens IV, this scholarship celebrates the memory of Carl E. Miller Jr. who was a 1950 graduate of Howard College.
 He was a quarterback for the Bulldogs and went on to be a business owner and community leader in Birmingham.
 The scholarship goes to a business major who has a love for sports.

-The Malcolm & Betty Miller Scholarship for Student Entrepreneurs
+Malcolm & Betty Miller Endowed Scholarship in Risk Management and Insurance

 Malcolm and Betty Miller generously established the Malcolm and Betty Miller Student Entrepreneurship Fund.
-This endowed fund supports young entrepreneurs in Brock School of Business by assisting with funds to help students start and run a new business.
+This endowed fund supports deserving business students who are pursuing the Risk Management and Insurance concentration or preparing for a career in the RMI industry.

 Russell H. Stanley Scholarship